Sarvardev035/onlinestore-click/README.md

 A full-stack e-commerce demo application combining **Vanilla JavaScript** for product management with **React** for cart functionality.

+# creator Sarvarbek Sharipboyev

+# it took me to make this website about 5 hours it was amzing experience for me i ve learned some techniques also and thanks for giving me this opportunity for Click company

+#https://sarvardev035.github.io/onlinestore-click-intern/     here is the github pages link to see this  website
+### everything is full of fun no problem at all task was understandabla and some intelligence is enought
 ## Overview

 Mini Marketplace showcases a modern web architecture where: